sagarbhatt0904/Hybrid-Potts-Phase-field-model/README.md

 ### To compile and run for Blue Gene:
 1) include all this code in a folder in BGQ.
-2) edit the `srun_MC.sh` script to correctly represent both your account name, and the location of this folder
+2) edit the `srun_MC.sh` script to correctly represent both your account name, and the location of this folder -i) Change the email from "peters9@rpi.edu" to your preferred email if you like.
+Otherwise please remove this line!
-	i) Change the email from "peters9@rpi.edu" to your preferred email if you like.
-Otherwise please remove this line! ii) The folder my code was run from was at `.../PCP7/PCP7ptrs/gg2/`, change lines that have this to match your location
+-ii) The folder my code was run from was at `.../PCP7/PCP7ptrs/gg2/`, change lines that have this to match your location
 3) don't forget to type `module load xl` if you haven't done so already!
 4) compile the code by typing `make bgqmc`
 5) submit the code to be run by typing `sbatch srun_MC.sh`